Numerical methods for stochastic differential equations based on Gaussian mixture: Numerical experiments

 \section{Numerical experiments}

 In this section, we apply the algorithm on SDE \eqref{eq:sde} in It\^o sense with different choices of $b$ and $\sigma$.
-Note that the Assumption~\ref{ass:bounded} $\sigma, b\in C_b^m$ is only for theoretical analysis.
+Note that the Assumption~\ref{ass:bounded} $\sigma, b\in C_b^m$ is only listed for convenience of theoretical analysis.
 For a diffusion process starting at $x_0$, within finite time $T$, the probability density is concentrated in a finite domain and the far away behaviors of $b$ and $\sigma$ are not important.
 Hence, in the simulation here, we may use unbounded $b$ and $\sigma$.
-We will also check how the algorithm behaves if there are some degenerate points of $\L$ (i.e. $\L$ is only positive semi-definite at these points).
+We also check how the algorithm behaves if there are some degenerate points of $\L$ (i.e. $\L$ is only positive semi-definite at these points).

-\subsection{A 1D example with regular $\sigma$}
+\subsection{A 1D example with regular $\sigma$.}

-This example is designed to test the correctness of the Gaussian mixture method (ODE flow approach (Algorithm~\ref{alg:1dode}).
+This example is designed to test the correctness of Algorithm~\ref{alg:1dode}.
 The dimension is $d=1$ and $\sigma^2$ is uniformly bounded from below.
 We will also plot the empirical distribution generated by our algorithm to compare with the one generated by Euler-Maruyama scheme \eqref{eq:em}.

 The SDE we consider is as following:

 The diffusion coefficient $\sigma(x)=\sqrt{x^2+4}$ is bounded below uniformly so that there is no degenerate point.